-- Support their child with accessing their learning via Google Classroom or Tapestry. - Support their child with learning tasks. - Ensure their child behaves appropriately during a live session and leaves the session when they are instructed to do so. - Follow the Remote Learning Guidelines (see Appendix B) and encourage their child to follow these guidelines.
+- Support their child with accessing their learning via Google Classroom or Tapestry. - Support their child with learning tasks. - Ensure their child behaves appropriately during a live session and leaves the session when they are instructed to do so. - Make the school aware if their child is sick or otherwise cannot complete work - Follow the Remote Learning Guidelines (see Appendix B) and encourage their child to follow these guidelines.